radamesk9/radamesk9/README.md

 - ⚡ Fun fact: ...
 Feito com dedicação por Radamés Terhorst 👋🏽 Entre em contato!
 -->

-I'm a Front-End Developer and I like to think that I am a mad scientist myself, that likes to experiment all technologies, test all methods possible, and choose the best path to achieve my goals.
+I'm a Full-stack Dev. and I like to think that I am a mad scientist myself, that likes to experiment all technologies, test all methods possible, and choose the best path to achieve my goals.

 I'm a enthusiast of new technologies, always looking for new ways to enhance the usability and funcionality of interfaces.
 <h4 align="center">